Vitthala's invasion of Fishery Coast

-Vitthala's Invasion of Fishery Coast in 1544 was a military campaign launched by the Vijayanagar Empire to reclaim control over the Paravas and their valuable pearl fisheries from Portuguese dominance.
+Vitthala's invasion of Fishery Coast in 1544 was a military campaign launched by the Vijayanagar Empire to reclaim control over the Paravas and their valuable pearl fisheries from Portuguese dominance.
 Ordered by Regent Ramaraya, Vitthala launched a large scale invasion after securing victory over the Travancore ruler at Kottar.
 His forces, including the Badagas, ravaged key Portuguese settlements such as Punnaikayal, Tuticorin, and Manapad, forcing the Paravas and Portuguese to flee to nearby islands.
-The invasion was largely fueled by the Portuguese capture of Vitthala's brother-in-law, which enraged the Badagas. the occupation was short-lived by 21 August 1544, the Badagas withdrew to Kalakkadu, due to the Portuguese releasing the captive.
+The invasion was largely fueled by the Portuguese capture of Vitthala's brother-in-law, which enraged the Badagas.
+The occupation was short-lived by 21 August 1544, the Badagas withdrew to Kalakkadu, due to the Portuguese releasing the captive.

-Bahram’s turkic campaign
+Background

 One of Vitthala's primary objectives in invading the Tamil region was to suppress Portuguese influence along the Coromandel and Pearl Fishery Coast's stretching from Rameswaram to Cape Comorin.
 During the reign of Achyuta Deva Raya, the Portuguese, along with Jesuit missionaries, began converting the Paravas the fisherfolk of the region, to Christianity.
 The circumstances leading to their conversion were tragic.
 The Fishery Coast was also home to a significant Muslim population, many of whom had settled there after being expelled from Madurai.
 Over time, these Muslim settlers had gained control over the lucrative pearl fisheries, reducing the Paravas to a state of economic dependence and subjugation.
 They imposed strict fishing restrictions, preventing the Paravas from engaging in their traditional livelihood without permission and monopolizing the pearl trade.
 Tensions between the two communities escalated, and in 1532, a seemingly minor dispute between a Parava and a Muslim turned violent.
 The Parava man was brutally attacked, leaving him severely wounded with one of his ears torn.

 The attack on a single Parava man in 1532 was seen as an affront to the entire Parava community, igniting deep-seated tensions between them and the Muslim settlers.
 Outraged by the insult, the Paravas secretly conspired to retaliate. they launched a surprise assault on the Muslim quarters in Tuticorin killing many of their adversaries.
 However, their act of vengeance had dire consequences.
 The surviving Muslims seeking retribution, quickly gathered an army with the support of the neighboring Polygars.
 Their retaliation was brutal, as they launched an assault on the Paravas both by land and sea.
 The Paravas ill-equipped to defend themselves against such a formidable force, suffered immensely.
 They were massacred without mercy, their villages and huts set ablaze, and their fishing equipment the very tools of their livelihood were destroyed.